phatnt99/advanced-query/README.md

 ```
 It reduces time to write duplicate code and make the class where you perform some filter function more readable :)
 ### Filter date in range
-A little trick with date filter, if you want to filter date in range (from...to).
+A small tip with date filter, if you want to filter date in range (from...to).
 Try that:
 ```php
     protected $filterDate = [
         'from.created_at',